brycebaril/multibuffer/README.md

 One place this library can be useful is if you want to stream tuples of Buffer data without entering an objectMode stream.

-The encoding it uses is very simple, it prepends each input Buffer with 4 bytes storing the length of the buffer, then concatenates all those together.
-The resulting buffer is thus the same length as all your buffers concatenated, plus 4 bytes per input buffer.
+Each input buffer is prefixed with a [varint](https://npmjs.org/package/varint) prefix encoding how long the buffer is.
+The resulting buffer is the same length as all the concatenated buffers, plus a few bytes per buffer for the encodings.

-Because the encoding is a fixed-width prefix, this encoding is safe to nest upon itself.
+Because encoding is at the beginning and varints can be consumed without back-tracking, this encoding is safe to nest upon itself.

 ```javascript
 var multibuffer = require("multibuffer")